MartinWeindel/etcd-peer-skip-client-verify/README.md

 For this purpose, we use an own image containing the ETCD pull request [#10524](https://github.com/etcd-io/etcd/pull/10524/):

-1. Start a Kubernetes cluster with kind (optional)
+1. Start a Kubernetes cluster with kind (or setup an environment with Kubernetes yourself)

     ```bash
     kind create cluster